 Your next step

 If your matrix reveals more skills gaps than you expected, don’t worry.
 Those gaps can be filled by a wide range of resources to help you prepare for your career transition.
-In my next blog, I’ll show you how and where to acquire new skills to fill in your skill gaps and move forward transitioning to a data analytics career.
+In my next blog, I’ll show you how and where to acquire new skills to fill in your skill gaps and move forward transitioning to a data science career.

 - [Blog Post] Top Machine Learning Trends – The Path to Realization